Superoscillating Quantum Control Induced By Sequential Selections: Discussions

-To characterize the dephased two-level system (internal state) and damped quantum harmonic oscillator (motional mode) involved in the ion transport task, we use the collapse operators $C_{\text{TLS}}=\sqrt{\gamma}\hat{\sigma_z}$, $C_\text{HO}=\sqrt{\gamma}\hat{a}~,\sqrt{\gamma}\hat{a}^\dag$, respectively.
-Solving the Lindblad master equation enables us to obtain the fidelity in the formulation of density matrix approach.
-As a result of the damping, the expected shift of the damped apparatus is smaller than that of the ideal apparatus.
-As shown in Fig.~\ref{fig:error}(a), we set the same dephasing rate and damping rate to $\gamma=0.01$, and the additional fidelity loss per selection to $P_{\text{error}}=5\times10^{-3}$.
-Although the only trade-off in this parameter setting is induced by imperfect projection, the trade-off of the first type can be observed at a small critical $N$ by tuning down the probability of SQC.
-In the quantum search algorithm, we impose local dephasing on the control qubit (system) and target qubit (apparatus) by $C_{\text{TLS}}=\sqrt{\gamma}\hat{\sigma_z}$, resulting in a decrease in fidelity due to purity loss.
-As calibrations, the evaluation of the algorithm with the same parameters is shown in Fig.~\ref{fig:error}(b,c), which confirms the existence of a trade-off mechanisms of two types.
+We model the quantum noises by collapse operators $C_{\text{TLS}}=\sqrt{\gamma}\hat{\sigma_z}$ and $C_\text{HO}=\sqrt{\gamma}\hat{a}~,\sqrt{\gamma}\hat{a}^\dag$ in the ion transport problem to characterize dephasing of internal state and damping of motional mode.
+We also assume an additional fidelity loss per selection of $P_{\text{error}}=5\times10^{-3}$.
+As shown in Fig.~\ref{fig:error}(a), the expected shift of the damped apparatus is smaller than in the ideal case.
+While in this particular parameter regime the only observable trade-off stems from imperfect projection, the trade-off due to quantum noise (first type) can be observed at small critical $N$ by reducing the success probability of SQC.
+Also, we impose the same local dephasing on both the control and target qubits for the quantum search algorithm, which results in a fidelity drop due to purity loss.
+As a calibration, we evaluate the algorithm under the same noise parameters in Fig.~\ref{fig:error}(b,c), confirming the presence of both types of trade-off mechanisms.